fabric8io/fabric8/docs/docker.md

 ## Docker Containers

-Fabric8 can use [docker](http://docker.io/) to create new containers; allowing you to reuse the power or docker.
+Fabric8 can use [docker](http://docker.io/) to create new containers; allowing you to reuse the power of docker.

-Docker has all the benefits of virtualisation but without any of the costs (in IO / CPU / memory); it basically reuses a single host linux installation and lets you run separate docker containers in what appears to be a sandboxed virtual machine; when in reality its using various Linux technologies like lightweight containers, namespaces, process groups and copy-on-write file systems to simulate virtualiastion.
+Docker has all the benefits of virtualisation but without any of the I/O, CPU or memory performance costs.
+It basically re-uses a single host Linux installation and lets you run separate docker containers in what appears to be a sandboxed virtual machine; when in reality it's using various Linux technologies like lightweight containers, namespaces, process groups and copy-on-write file systems to simulate virtualiastion.

 So Docker makes it super easy to distribute containers and create them quickly.